frankyeh/Practicum/gui_cli.md

 - 🧭 Workshop Format

 Each workshop will run for 1 hour, divided into four 15-minute sections.
-During each section, feel free to drop your questions in the Zoom chat at any time.
+During each section, feel free to **drop your questions in the Zoom chat at any time**.
 I’ll go through them one by one during the short breaks between sections.

 - 🎥 Recordings